everydayhero/us-onboarding-prototpe/README.md

-# NFP US onboarding prototpe
+# NFP US on-boarding prototype

-A simple prototype for the NFP onboarding process in the United States. **View the prototype here:** https://everydayhero.github.io/us-onboarding-prototype/
+A simple prototype for the NFP on-boarding process in the United States. **View the prototype here:** https://everydayhero.github.io/us-onboarding-prototype/

 ---